 Stimulating The Mind

-Researchers suggest that keeping the mind active through one’s life could maintain brain cell strength and possibly reduce one’s chances of developing dementia.
+Researchers suggest that keeping the mind active through one’s life could maintain brain cell strength and possibly reduce the risk of dementia.
 Specific endeavors include reading, executing crossword puzzles, and participating in logic-building activities.

 How RetireEase can help patients with dementia

 Individuals with elderly loved ones diagnosed with dementia are urged to contact us.
 Our experienced team of care providers understand just how challenging and emotionally trying such circumstances can be.
 We provide in-home care offering a wide range of services to patients and families in need.